Heng-Jin/DLNLP_assignment/README.md

 Before the training for LSTMs, run embeding.py to generate token embeddings for LSTM input, which are the same token embeddings used by BERT.

+To generate the noisy dataet: python add_noise.py

+To run the training code of LSTM: python train_lstm_XXX.py

-To run the training code of LSTM in original dataset: python main.py
+To run the training code of BERT: python train_bert_XXX.py

-To run the training code of BERT in original dataset: python train_bert.py
+To run the training code of BERT+LSTM: python train_bertlstm_XXX.py

-### Program run instruction
+### Program content
-The main.py/train_modelname_suffix.py defines the training and validation pipeline of the model.
+- The main.py/train_modelname_suffix.py defines the training and validation pipeline of the model.
 The inference of the validation dataset will be implemented after each training epoch.
 The model will be saved after each epoch as well.
 All the outputs of each training will be saved into a separate folder.

+&emsp; main.py/train_bert.py : Train bert in original dataset

+&emsp; train_bert_5class.py : Train bert in 5-class dataset

+&emsp; train_bert_noisy.py : Train bert in noisy dataset

+&emsp; train_lstm.py : Train lstm in original dataset

+&emsp; train_lstm_5class.py : Train lstm in 5-class dataset

+&emsp; train_lstm_noisy.py : Train lstm in noisy dataset

-&emsp; main.py : TrainLSTM in original dataset
+&emsp; train_bertlstm.py : Train bert+lstm in original dataset

+&emsp; train_bertlstm_noisy.py : Train bert+lstm in noisy dataset

-The models.py defines the model structure of each model.
+- models.py defines the model structure of each model.

-The dataset.py defines the Class Dataset to offer data pair for train and validation.
+- dataset.py defines the Class Dataset to offer data pair for train and validation.

-The embeding.py is

-### Results Display
+- utilities.py defines supplementary function used

+- embeding.py generates word embedding from Huggingface BertTokenizer and BertModel.

+- data_shrinking.ipynb generates 5 class dataset.

+- add_noise.py generates noisy label dataset.

+- visualization generates plot figures.

+- max_acc_finder.py finds maximum accuracy epoch in trained model folders.

+- Kaggle_news_train: cleaned original train dataset

+- Kaggle_news_test: cleaned original test dataset

+- Kaggle_news_train: label index map

+[//]: # (### Results Display)